 - 2.1 In specific instances the school may need to make a report for the purposes of the Reporting of Injuries, Diseases and Dangerous Occurrences Regulations 1995 (RIDDOR).
 All RIDDOR reports must be made within ten days of the accident occurring. - 2.2 The Riddor report will be completed by one of the office staff only after consultation with the head or deputy head.
-It is easiest to report reportable incidents on the web at http://www.riddor.gov.uk/reportanincident.html.
-Any report made online must also be printed out and filed. - 2.3 The Health and Safety Executive has useful advice on when a report must be made; http://www.hse.gov.uk/pubns/edis1.pdf see this HSE guidance or telephone the HSE guidance line on 0845 300 9923. - 2.4 If there is doubt as to whether to make a RIDDOR report the managing governor should be consulted.
-In such instances of doubt, the school will usually report via RIDDOR, unless upon enquiry to the HSE it is advised it need not do so.
+It is easiest to report reportable incidents on the web at https://notifications.hse.gov.uk/riddorforms/lnjury.
+Any report made online must also be printed out and filed.